Employer of Record

 Temporary and Fixed-Term Contracts

-• Short-Term Contracts: For temporary fixed-term contracts with a duration of less than six months, the probation period cannot exceed one month.
+• Short-Term Contracts: For temporary fixed-term contracts with a duration of less than six months, the probation period cannot exceed one month, unless the applicable CBA provides otherwise within legal limits.

 Special Employment Contracts